 It is always healthier to inspire people with love than it is to motivate them with fear.
 This does not mean that compliance is no longer ensured.
 Rather, it means that the basis of ensuring compliance is one of love rather than one of fear.
 Instead of a crime and punishment model, a better and brighter future requires a care and repair model for ensuring compliance.

 The reason that conflicts benefit from being resolved is the same reason that objects benefit from not striking each other.
 Namely, conflict results in harm.
-Therefore, it is when authority figures care for all parties, especially those who were harmed, and help to repair the resulting damage (where possible) that ensuring compliance yields optimal results for all parties.
+Therefore, it is when authority figures care for all parties, especially tending to those who were harmed, and help to repair the resulting damage (where possible) that ensuring compliance yields optimal results for all parties.
 When authority figures fail to do so, they are essentially abusing their position of authority and inciting conflict in the process.

 To practice choosing love over fear as an authority figure, first examine how you have applied your authority to resolve conflicts in the past.
 Have you treated undesirable behaviors as criminal and focused on punishing so as to elicit fear?
 Or, have you treated undesirable behaviors as harmful and focused on nurturing and challenging so as to inspire with love?Then, whenever opportunities arise, choose to care and repair whatever harm you come across without eliciting fear through shame, blame, guilt, or punishment.

 Before continuing on to Step 7 of this series, take time now and throughout the day to practice caring and repairing.
 For instance, you can pick up trash that was improperly disposed of or lovingly engage with someone who is acting out.
 You can turn off or skip over news reports that focus on crime or punishment and instead consider how to care and repair the harm that was caused.
 The more you care and repair, choosing love over fear, the better and brighter your future will be.